maishahoq/CommLab/README.md

 ## Features and Functionalities

-### 1. Easy Search Bar
-- The website includes a search bar at the top of the page, allowing you to quickly find information or content you're interested in.

-### 2. Dynamic Content
-- The content on the website is dynamic, which means it can change and adapt based on your input.
-You can add new content or modify existing content as needed.

-### 3. Search by Keywords
-- You can perform keyword searches to locate specific information or items on the website.
-The search results are displayed in real-time, making it easy to find what you're looking for.

-## How to Use

 1. **Search Bar**: To search for content, simply type your keywords into the search bar and press Enter.
 The website will display results matching your search.

-2. **Adding Content**: You have the option to add new content to the website.
-Click the "Add Content" button or link, and follow the prompts to include your content.

-3. **Navigation**: Use the menu or navigation links to explore different sections of the website.
+2. **Navigation**: Use the menu or navigation links to explore different sections of the website.
 You can easily switch between pages or sections to find the information you need.

-4. **Responsive Design**: The website is designed to work seamlessly on both desktop and mobile devices, ensuring a consistent experience.
+3. **Responsive Design**: The website is designed to work seamlessly on both desktop and mobile devices, ensuring a consistent experience.

-5. **Feedback**: If you have any feedback or encounter issues while using the website, please feel free to reach out to us.
+4. **Feedback**: If you have any feedback or encounter issues while using the website, please feel free to reach out to us.
 Your input is valuable in improving the user experience.

 ## About

 This website is a project designed to showcase dynamic content and provide users with an efficient way to find information.
 It's constantly evolving, and we welcome your suggestions and contributions to make it even better.

-Thank you for visiting **My Website**!
+Thank you for visiting **Cook It Off**!
 We hope you find it helpful and enjoyable.